gridai/grid-docs/docs/platform/collaboration.md

 | Add Credit for the team Payments | No |

 ## Team Collaboration CLI commands
-check status of runs in your team grid status --global
+Check status of Runs in your team

-check sessions in your team:
+`grid status --global`

-grid session --global
+List Sessions in your team:

-check datastores in your team
+`grid session --global`

-grid datastore --global
+List Datastores in your team

-Check users in your team
+`grid datastore --global`

-grid teams <team-name>
+Use a team member's Datastore for a run

-Use team members datastore for a run grid run --datastore_name <username>:/datastores/[name]/[version] script.py
+`grid run --datastore_name <username>:/datastores/[name]/[version] script.py`

-Use team members datastore to attach to a session grid session create --datastore_name <username>:<datastorename>
+Use a team member's Datastore to attach to a Session `grid session create --datastore_name <username>:<datastorename>`

-At this time downnloading artifacts and view logs for the team mates is not supported from the CLI, please use the UI as a workaround.
+<note>At this time downloading artifacts and viewing logs from a teammate's experiments is not supported from the CLI.
+Please use the UI as a workaround.</note>